 Don’t get me wrong – it’s not about not being able to be away.
 I could easily and gladly spend months, even years of my life, in other places.
 I have done that with the UK, I could do it right now if I was offered the chance, on the hunt for something new to call home even just for a little while.
 There is something about being able to move away, start anew, that excites me, bringing a thrill that I am constantly craving in life.
 However, I can’t deny the fact that Italy is something that I could never completely let go of.

 Some might say I am really lucky to have been born in a developed, relatively successful country, the winner of a randomised lottery which placed me in an advanced part of the world.
-I see it when I travel to lesser developed countries which, although absolutely stunning, have people struggling more than we do.
+I see it when I travel to less developed countries which, although absolutely stunning, have people struggling more than we do.
 I see it again when I see hoards of immigrants trying to make their way into my country, looking for something more and a place which will finally give them what they deserve.
 I am absolutely not trying to brag or put myself on a higher level, but merely stating a thought which is universally acknowledged.

 This morning I woke up in Rome, where I am visiting my mother for a few days as she’s been working here for quite some time.
 As I lit up a cigarette and had my morning coffee, I just couldn’t help but think how lucky I was.
 Not because I am from here, or because I could just chill in the morning lights with not a care in the world – that’s not what I am talking about.
 As I contemplated my situation, I realised I was in freaking Rome – one of the epicentres of the world – a place of history and life, the city where most of our cultures started and an international hub which to this day brings millions and millions of people each year to admire its landmarks and ruins.
 A piece of our past and a piece of our present, if you will, showcasing the roots of our societies and exhaling history with every breath taken.